Lucsantosg/CloudLogAnalysis/compliance.md

 # Compliance
 {: #compliance}

-[The {{site.data.keyword.Bluemix}} provides a Cloud platform and services that are built to IBM's stringent security standards.](/docs/security/compliance.html#compliance).
-The {{site.data.keyword.loganalysislong}} service is a DevOps service that is built for the {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.cloud_notm}} provides a Cloud platform and services that are built to IBM's stringent security standards.
+The {{site.data.keyword.loganalysislong}} service is a DevOps service that is built for the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 {{site.data.keyword.loganalysisfull_notm}} is deprecated.
-As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances, and all Lite plan instances are deleted.
+As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances.
 Existing premium plan instances are supported until 30 September 2019.
-To continue managing system and application logs in {{site.data.keyword.Bluemix_notm}}, [set up {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
+To continue managing system and application logs in {{site.data.keyword.cloud_notm}}, [set up {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
 {: deprecated}